AnAppleCore/I2CN_Lab/README.txt

         < python3 client.py >

-    5. Input the IP address and port number of server and host on h1 and h2, respectively.
+    5. Input the IP address and port number of server and host on h1 and h2, respectively and almost SIMULTANEOUSLY.
 Following the printed texts:

         Server IP: < server ip address>
         Server Port: < server port number>